-This activity performs many of Council's regulatory functions and serves to implement and enforce the law and Council policy.
-There are a number of statutory obligations the Council cannot avoid although in many instances the law gives the Council wide discretion as to how it implements its obligations.
-In performing this activity there are a number of statutes (and associated regulations and bylaws) under which we operate include
+This activity performs many of the Council's regulatory functions and serves to implement and enforce the law and Council policy.
+There are a number of statutory obligations the Council cannot avoid, in many instances the law gives the Council wide discretion as to how it implements its obligations.
+In performing this activity there are a number of statutes (and associated regulations and bylaws) under which the Council operates and these include: